-Studying data structures and algorithms requires clear expression of the basic principles and our assumptions and model.
+Studying data structures and algorithms requires clear expression of the basic principles, our assumptions, and model.
 Much of this is review from Programming II, but done more carefully and sometimes in a different style.

-- A. Abstraction and implementation

-- B. Algorithms and correctness
+- A. Algorithms and correctness

-- C. Algorithms and efficiency
+- B. Algorithms and efficiency

-- D. Abstract data types
+- C. Abstract data types

-II.
+- II.
 Case studies